CASA Book List

 Snyder highlights an epidemic of unacknowledged violence.
 Fifty women a month are shot and killed by their partners, and she explores the problem from multiple perspectives: the victims, the aggressors and a society that turns a blind eye.

-The Orchid and the Dandelion: Why Some Children Struggle and How All Can Thrive: by Dr. Thomas Boyce
+The Orchid and the Dandelion: Why Some Children Struggle and How All Can Thrive - Dr. Thomas Boyce (2019)

 This books looks at the resiliency of children and how to adapt our strategies so that all types of children can be successful.
 Dr. Boyce, a professor emeritus at the University of California, San Francisco has studied how stress effects children for nearly forty years and over time has developed his classifications of Orchids and Dandelion children.
 Dandelions are kids who are adaptable, resilient and largely unphased by changes in their circumstances.
 Orchids, on the other hands, are more sensitive and react to change in biologically different ways.
 This book will teach us how children deal with stress and how to tailor our approaches so that we can support a full spectrum of children.

-How Children Succeed: Grit, Curiosity, and the Hidden Power of Character: by Paul Tough
+How Children Succeed: Grit, Curiosity, and the Hidden Power of Character - Paul Tough (2012)

 Why do some children succeed while others fail?
 The story we usually tell about childhood and success is the one about intelligence: success comes to those who score highest on tests, from preschool admissions to SATs.
 But in How Children Succeed, Paul Tough argues that the qualities that matter more have to do with character: skills like perseverance, curiosity, optimism, and self-control.

-Mindset: The New Psychology of Success by: Carol Dweck, PhD
+Mindset: The New Psychology of Success - Carol Dweck, PhD (2006)

 In this brilliant book, Dr. Dweck shows how success in school, work, sports, the arts, and almost every area of human endeavor can be dramatically influenced by how we think about our talents and abilities.
 People with a fixed mind-set - those who believe that abilities are fixed - are less likely to flourish than those with a growth mind-set - those who believe that abilities can be developed.
 Mindset reveals how great parents, teachers, managers, and athletes can put this idea to use to foster outstanding accomplishment.